gustavom2998/learning_rust/rust_book/2_guessing_game/1_input_processing.md

 println!("x = {x} and y + 2 = {}", y + 2)
 ```

-This prints the folllowing output: `x = 5 and y + 2 = 12`.
+This prints the following output: `x = 5 and y + 2 = 12`.
 Expressions can't be placed within the string, so we have to put it outside.

 ## Testing

-Lets copy and paste the snippet from the first part into our `main.rs` file and run the code.
-We should be prompeted to input a number and the program should end after saying what number we entered.
+Let's copy and paste the snippet from the first part into our `main.rs` file and run the code.
+We should be prompted to input a number and the program should end after saying what number we entered.

 ```powershell
 cargo run
 ```

-Heres the output for the interaction:
+Here's the output for the interaction:

 ```powershell
 Finished dev [unoptimized + debuginfo] target(s) in 0.90s